-Pursuant to §257.95(h), groundwater protection standards (GWPS) must be established for detectable Appendix IV constituents.
+Pursuant to 40 CFR §257.95(h), groundwater protection standards (GWPS) must be established for detectable Appendix IV constituents.
 For each constituent, the selected GWPS is the higher of the site-specific background level (i.e., BTV), the USEPA's promulgated Drinking Water Maximum Contaminant Level (MCL), or a risk-based alternative GWPS identified in the CCR Rule for constituents without an MCL (i.e., cobalt, lead, lithium, and molybdenum).

-This section discusses statistical tests that will be used to assess if one or more Appendix IV constituents are detected at statistically significant levels (SSLs) above GWPSs.
+This Section discusses statistical tests that will be used to assess if Appendix IV groundwater constituents show an SSL over respective GWPSs.